-If any three channels or all four channels are opened, the sampling rate per channel will become 1/4 of the maximum sampling rate.
-For example, when CH1, CH2 and CH3 are opened, the sampling rates of CH1, CH2 and CH3 are 250 MSa/s for each of them.
+If any three channels or all four channels are opened, the sampling rate of each channel will be halved of the maximum.
+For example, when CH1, 2, and 3 are open, both 3 channels sampling rate are at 1GSa/s.